“Back to Normal”… Erm, Not Quite.

 A couple of months later, when the Crowdstrike IT software glitch brought down global IT networks, the UK was once again disproportionately impacted.
 Four of the country’s largest newspapers — The Guardian, The Daily Telegraph, The Times and The Daily Mail — even ran articles on how the global IT outage had underscored the fragility of a cashless society.
 The Daily Mail plastered the message across its front page:

-This is one of the most important arguments in favour of cash, and one that we keep banging on about: the resilience it provides to a country’s overarching payments system.
+One of the most important arguments in favour of cash, which we keep banging on about, is the resilience it provides to a country’s overarching payments system.
 Put another way, cash does not crash.
 It does not fail in a power cut or seize up during a cyber attack or software outage (though, of course, ATMs might).
 By contrast, digital payment systems generally need a stable and continuous internet connection and power supply to process transactions.
 They are also vulnerable to cyber attacks.

 This is a lesson central bankers in Sweden, one of the world’s most cashless economies, are frantically relearning.
 From our post, “The World’s Oldest Central Bank Keeps Sounding Alarm on Fragility of Cashless Economies.
 Are Other Central Banks Listening?”